jorris/gerrit_workflow/README.md

 - `gerrit latest-devel` - git-reset --hard HEAD; git-checkout develop; git-pull
 - `gerrit take-bug BUGID` - Performs latest-devel, checks out a new branch called bug_BUGID, assigns you to the bug, and moves bug into ASSIGNED state.
 - `gerrit submit` - Submits to gerrit via git-review, using reviewers in config file.
 Moves the bug into POST, and links the gerrit review to the bug
+- `gerrit merge` - Merges the review in gerrit, and moves the linked bug into MODIFIED state.

 Requires a config file in $XDG_CONFIG_HOME/gerrit_workflow/config.ini.
 Defaults to ~/.config/gerrit_workflow